 Coastal evacuations urged as Hurricane Henri heads north

-Preparations for a storm grew more urgent Saturday as the newly upgraded Hurricane Henri closed in on the Northeast.
+People evacuated popular beach communities and made last-minute runs on batteries and gasoline as Hurricane Henri churned closer to Long Island and southern New England, while officials pleaded with the millions of people in the storm’s path to brace themselves for torrential rain and storm surges.

-The storm’s latest track put it course to collide Sunday with a long stretch of coastline, with hurricane warnings extending from near the old whaling port of New Bedford, Massachusetts, across the luxurious oceanfront estates of New York’s Hamptons, to the summer getaway of Fire Island.
+Hurricane Henri was on course to collide Sunday in the late morning or afternoon with a long stretch of coastline, as hurricane warnings extended from near the old whaling port of New Bedford, Massachusetts, across the luxurious oceanfront estates of New York’s Hamptons, to the summer getaway of Fire Island.

-Henri was veering a bit further west than originally expected, and if that track holds, it would have eastern Long Island in its bull's-eye rather than New England, which hasn't taken a direct hit from a hurricane since the deadly Hurricane Bob in 1991.
+Henri was veering a bit further west than originally expected, placing eastern Long Island in its bull's-eye rather than New England.
+That gave people directly in the storm's path less time to prepare.

+A mandatory evacuation order was issued for some residents closest to the water in Madison, Connecticut.
+First Selectwoman Peggy Lyons wrote in a public notice, that any "residents who do not leave the evacuation zone by 9 p.m. tonight are putting their lives at risk and public safety crews will not be able to respond to you once winds exceed 50 mph.”

+Guests at the Palms Hotel on Fire Island were leaving throughout Saturday on ferries, said general manager Laura Mercogliano.

 New York hasn’t had a direct hit from a powerful cyclone since Superstorm Sandy wreaked havoc in 2012.
 Some of the most important repairs from that storm have been completed, but many projects designed to protect against future storms remain unfinished.

-Service on some eastern branches of the Long Island Rail Road, a major commuter rail system, will be suspended at midnight, said Cuomo

-The governor, who will leave office in two days following a sexual harassment scandal, warned that heavy rains were expected to create problems far up into the Hudson River Valley.

-With a top wind speed of 75 mph (120 kph) Saturday, Henri sped up to move north-northeast at 17 mph (27 kph) as of Saturday afternoon.
-It’s still about 395 miles (635 kilometers) south of Montauk Point on New York’s Long Island.
+With a top wind speed of 75 mph (120 kph) Saturday, Henri sped up to move north-northeast at 18 mph (29 kph) as of Saturday evening.
+It’s still about 335 miles (540 kilometers) south of Montauk Point on Long Island.

 Regardless of its exact landfall, broad impacts were expected across a large swath of the Northeast, extending inland to Hartford, Connecticut, and Albany, New York, and eastward to Cape Cod, which is teeming with tens of thousands of summer tourists.